 - C5.16 Intellectual property is a generic term that includes inventions and writing. - C5.17 If any intellectual property is created by the employee during the course of employment, then, as a general rule, this will belong to the employer, not the employee.
 Various Acts of Parliament cover different types of intellectual property.
 Certain activities undertaken within the Police Force, by the PCC and within the OPCC may give rise to items that could be patented, for example, software development.
-These items are collectively known as intellectual property. - C5.18 In the event that the Chief Constable or PCC decides to become involved in the commercial exploitation of inventions, the matter should be brought to the attention of the Chief of Staff.
+These items are collectively known as intellectual property. - C5.18 In the event that the Chief Constable or PCC decides to become involved in the commercial exploitation of inventions, the matter should be brought to the attention of the Chief Executive and Monitoring Officer.

-Responsibilities of the Chief Constable/Chief of Staff
+Responsibilities of the Chief Constable/Chief Executive and Monitoring Officer